brkicisi/AddILA/README.md

 run: `java -cp .:<RapidWright_dir>/RapidWright:$CLASSPATH ILADebug <args ...>`

 #### Arguments

+##### Input dcp

+- The program expects that the input dcp was generated using Vivado at `<project_name>.runs/impl_1/<design_name>_wrapper_routed.dcp`.
+- The parts of this that it depends on are
+  - The input dcp has been placed.
+The input dcp being routed shouldn't be necessary, but at that point why aren't you just adding an ila in Vivado?
+  - The filename having `*_wrapper_*` is used when generating default file names.
+    - This may cause errors if the program can't find, or finds the wrong, file.

+##### .iii Directory

+This program keeps intermediate solutions and files in a directory named `.iii`.

+The `-d` or `--iii_dir` flag can be used with a path as an argument to specify an existing `.iii` file or the location in which to create the directory.

+For other file inputs to the command line you can use the shortcut `#iii/<filename>` to mean `<iii_dir>/<filename>`.

+##### Probe Count

+The idea of this argument is that you can reserve space to expand the number of probes without needing to reinsert an ila with more probe connections later.

+##### Help

 Further help with the arguments can be found by invoking run with any set of arguments including `-h` or `--help`.